Mignon du Preez: Early life and education

 Du Preez was born and raised in Pretoria.
 She started playing cricket "by accident" at the age of four.

 Her father was the coach of her brother's u/7 mini cricket team, and she would watch the team's games.
 In 2022, she told The Express Tribune:

 "... as a supportive baby sister, I always went with the two men in my life to watch my brother play.
 Even as a supporter I made sure that I was fully kitted out in the mini cricket shirts and shorts.
 One day, one of the players couldn’t manage to get to the game on time and they needed a player to fill the spot.
 Since I was already dressed accordingly, they asked me to help out."

 She ended up being named as the day's 'best batter', an accolade that kindled her love for the game.

 Du Preez attended Doringkloof Primary School and Zwartkop High School.
 When she was 12 years old, she achieved the remarkable feat of scoring 258, at a strike rate of over 200, in a provincial Under-13 match between Gauteng and North Gauteng.
 During that innings, she hit 16 sixes and 25 fours.

-After playing primary school cricket mainly in boys' teams, du Preez was fortunate that her high school was one of the very few in the region with a girl's cricket team.
-From a very young age, she also had access around her home town area to really good sports facilities, including some of the facilities at Centurion Park.
+After playing primary school cricket mainly in boys' teams, du Preez was fortunate that her high school was one of the very few in the region with a girls' cricket team.
+From a very young age, she also had access around her home town area to good sports facilities, including some of the facilities at Centurion Park.
 Her parents provided her with strong support, and, in particular, were always willing to drive her to training.

 Her father and brother continued to play cricket, especially indoor cricket at a competitive (national and international) level.

 As a young cricketer, du Preez found that her biggest challenge was to change people's perceptions that cricket is only a 'boy's sport'.
 She has explained that at that time, women's cricket was still exclusively amateur in nature, with limited funding and not many female role models.
-Her own sports hero was Indian male cricketer Sachin Tendulkar.
+Her own sports hero was Indian cricketer Sachin Tendulkar.
 In South Africa, she believes, the challenges to women cricketers eased as the game became more professional.

 After leaving school, du Preez obtained an honours degree in marketing from the University of Pretoria.